AdityaShankar1/JavaFx_Raft3D_Visualization/README.md

 Visualization of Raft consensus algorithm for 3d printers using JavaFx (GUI), Spring Boot (REST API Endpoints GET/POST) and RabbitMQ (Message Broker) in Java 21.

-## Overview
+## Project Overview

+### The Raft Consensus Algorithm

-This project visualizes the Raft consensus algorithm using a 3-node cluster.
+This project implements and visualizes the Raft lifecycle for 3D printers using a 3 node cluster.
 Each node is a Spring Boot application that communicates with the others using RabbitMQ.
-The state of each node is visualized in real-time using a JavaFX 3D GUI.
+The state of each node is visualized in real-time using a JavaFX GUI.

-Nodes transition through three states:

-- 🔵 **FOLLOWER (Blue)**: The default state.
-Nodes wait for heartbeats from the leader.
-- 🟠 **CANDIDATE (Orange)**: If a follower doesn't receive a heartbeat within its randomized election timeout (3-5s), it becomes a candidate and requests votes.
-- 🟢 **LEADER (Green)**: The winner of the election.
-It sends periodic heartbeats (every 1s) to maintain authority.
-To simulate a realistic cluster, the leader automatically steps down after a randomized tenure (4-7s), forcing a new election sequence.

-## The Raft Consensus Algorithm:

-This project implements and visualizes the Raft lifecycle.
 For a quick visual understanding refer to the image below:

 <p align="center">
 <img width="553" height="240" alt="Raft State Machine Diagram" src="https://github.com/user-attachments/assets/770165d4-c92d-48b9-9f7c-686ae337c506" />